Dansando8/dbank/README.md

 - [Motoko Language Quick Reference](https://sdk.dfinity.org/docs/language-guide/language-manual.html)
 - [JavaScript API Reference](https://erxue-5aaaa-aaaab-qaagq-cai.raw.ic0.app)

-If you want to start working on your project right away, you might want to try the following commands:
+If you want to start working on your project right away, install the dependencies with npm or yarn.

+Then, you might want to try the following commands:

 ```bash
 cd dbank/